 Gulf Coast State College has developed and implemented policies and procedures for providing reasonable course substitutions for eligible students with disabilities.
 Students who may be eligible for substitutions are those who have documented disabilities.
 Documentation must be provided to substantiate that without a course substitution the disability can be reasonably expected to prevent the student from meeting requirements for admission to the institution, admission to a program of study, entry to upper division, or graduation.
-For additional information and assistance, contact the Office of Student Accessibility Resources (SAR) at 850-747-3243, email SAR@gulfcoast.edu, or visit our location in the Student Union East, Room 60 to schedule an appointment with a SAR staff member.
+Students receiving VA educational assistance must notify the Office of Military and Veterans Services.